malariagen/datalab/README.md

-# jupyterhub
+# MalariaGEN DataLab

-Repo for files and issues related to cloud deployment of JupyterHub.
+Repo for files and issues related to cloud deployments of JupyterHub for MalariaGEN.